-Today, we announced that Sixgill Darkfeed is now available to users of Threatquotient’s ThreatQ platform.
-ThreatQ users can now rely on Sixgill’s exclusive feed of actionable indicators of compromise (IOCs).
+Today, we announced that Cybersixgill Darkfeed is now available to users of Threatquotient’s ThreatQ platform.
+ThreatQ users can now rely on Cybersixgill’s exclusive feed of actionable indicators of compromise (IOCs).
 This allows security teams to enhance the intel they receive through ThreatQ with contextual data in real-time in order to get ahead of threats before an attack.

-The Sixgill-ThreatQ integration elevates threat hunting for malicious IOCs in corporate networks and allows for better understanding of malware TTPs and trends.
+The Cybersixgill-ThreatQ integration elevates threat hunting for malicious IOCs in corporate networks and allows for better understanding of malware TTPs and trends.

 That’s really good news for companies that want to keep their networks safe, buying valuable time in a fast-evolving threat environment where every millisecond matters.